risgk/digital-synth-pra32-u/README.md

         - A Ruby execution environment is required

-## Limitations

-- Especially when the waveform is square wave, the noise of chorus delay component is noticeable at high frequency

 ## PRA32-U CTRL

 - `"pra32-u-ctrl.html"`: MIDI Controller (Editor) Application for PRA32-U, HTML App (Web App)